 You may have heard the saying, “If you don’t know what the product is, it’s probably you.”
-A new site by designer, Yuri Veerman and journalist, Dimitri Tokmetzis leaves no question.
+A website site by designer, Yuri Veerman and journalist, Dimitri Tokmetzis leaves no question.

 Starting at just €15.95, you can buy “someone’s kid on your favorite mug”.
 You can choose from 63 different pictures of kids the creators found on flicker, although some have been removed upon the parent’s request.
 Is this legal?
 Yes.
 Whether or not they realize it, each photographer has agreed to a Creative Commons license that makes their photograph freely available for commercial use.
 Is it creepy?
 Absolutely!
 And that’s really the point.